geoo-bots/geoo-bots/README.md

-# Hello!
-Welcome to my Github profile. :sunglasses:
+# Hi!
+Welcome to my Github profile.
-## I'm Geovana⚡
+## I'm Geovana
 I'm a computer science student!
 I'm learning about Fullstack Java now, but I'm really willing to learn more about my goals (Cibersecurity and Data Science). :rocket: